iterative/dvc.org/static/docs/commands-reference/repro.md

   `requirements.txt`, we can specify it only once in `A`, omitting it in `B` and `C`.
 To be precise , it reproduces all descendants of a changed stage or the stages following the changed stage, even if their direct dependencies did not change.
-Like with the same option on `dvc run`, this is a way to force regenerating stages without changes.
+Like with the same option on `dvc run`, this is a way to force execute stages without changes.
 This can also be useful for pipelines containing stages that produce nondeterministic (semi-random) outputs.
 For nondeterministic stages the outputs can vary on each execution, meaning the cache cannot be trusted for such stages.

-- `--downstream` - only regenerate the stages after the given `targets` in their corresponding pipelines, including the target stages themselves.
+- `--downstream` - only execute the stages after the given `targets` in their corresponding pipelines, including the target stages themselves.

 - `-h`, `--help` - prints the usage/help message, and exit.

 - `-q`, `--quiet` - do not write anything to standard output.
-Exit with 0 if all stages are up to date or if all stages are successfully run, otherwise exit with 1.
-The command run by the stage is free to make output irregardless of this flag.
+Exit with 0 if all stages are up to date or if all stages are successfully executed, otherwise exit with 1.
+The command defined in the stage is free to write output irregardless of this flag.

 - `-v`, `--verbose` - displays detailed tracing information.